Andover-Robotics/software-docs/docs/opmodes/defining-the-opmode.md

 ---
-description: 'Pick a program, any program...'
+summary: 'Pick a program, any program...'
 ---

 # Introducing the OpMode